Hello — I'm Geoff: a scientist, engineer, and maker.

 Secrets of Mars is a game about an autonomous rover that begins to question reality, and its own programming, when things on Mars begin to become strange.

-This is a render from a raytracing engine I wrote.
+A render from a raytracing engine I wrote.
 It features bounding volumes and other techniques for faster rendering, although not in real-time.
 The object in the center is a mirror.

 An animated render of my rugged-terrain, differential drive remote-controlled car.
 It is nearly entirely 3D-printed, including the controller.